navicore/cem3/examples/ffi/sqlite/README.md

 Result: `db-open` has stack effect `( String -- Int Int )` where the first Int is the database handle (from the out param) and the second is the return code.

+**Important: Ownership Semantics**

+The `by_ref` pointer value pushed onto the stack is an **opaque handle** owned by the C library (SQLite in this case).
+You must:

+- Only pass it to functions from the same library (e.g., `db-exec`, `db-close`)
+- Never attempt to free it manually
+- Always close/release it using the library's cleanup function (`db-close`)
+- Not store it beyond its valid lifetime

+The compiler treats these as integers for simplicity, but they are NOT arbitrary integers - they are pointers that must be used according to the C library's API.

 ### Fixed Value Arguments

 For `sqlite3_exec`, we pass NULL for unused callback parameters: